N-able-biz/n-phish/README.md

 ### Setup

-N-phish is based on MySql database.
+N-phish uses a MySql database.

 **Install mysql server and create a separate user as 'nphish'.
 Make sure the password does not contain '@' symbol.**